seagle0128/doom-modeline/README.md

 ;; Whether display the modern icons for modals.
 (setq doom-modeline-modal-modern-icon t)

-;; Whether use the tag of evil state.
-(setq doom-modeline-modal-use-evil-tag nil)

 ;; When non-nil, always show the register name when recording an evil macro.
 (setq doom-modeline-always-show-macro-register nil)